 Tip: To make this easy icing sugar glaze, start with 1.5 cups of icing sugar and add 2 tablespoons of orange juice.
 Stir, stir, stir.

 Slowly add additional orange juice, if needed (1 teaspoon at a time), to get your desired consistency.
 I used 2 tablespoons, plus 2 teaspoons.

 A little bit of juice goes a long way and you don’t want the glaze too thin.
 It should be thick, almost thick like honey.

-Make sure your butter, cream cheese and eggs are at room temperature before making this gingerbread cake.
+Make sure your butter and cream cheese are softened before making this cake.
 The ingredients blend better and you get the most oomph out of them.
 To quickly soften both butter and cream cheese, cut into squares and place on a plate for 10 to 15 minutes or until softened.

 When measuring the molasses, grease a measuring cup with baking spray before pouring in the molasses.
 It helps it to come out more easily.

 Once the batter is poured into the greased pan, tap it down on a hard surface a bunch of times to remove any excess air bubbles before baking.